OWU-4f5755/Oscar_Wu_Portfolio/README.md

 4. **Parallelizing Dual GPT "Agents" and Optional Cross-Interaction:** Initialized two pairs of GPT "Agents" on the deployed Gradio interface, where users can optionally enable, via a checkbox: cross-instance interaction and chained prompt and answer pairs.

 ![](images/AI_Sequence_Diagv2.png)
 *Figure 1: Sequence diagram illustrating the GPT-4 AI system's primary components and interactions, highlighting optional conversation history access and parallel processing of input texts from two chatbot instances.
-The diagram also emphasizes secure API key handling and the integration of user input through a Gradio interface*.
+Note the additional security on User API key handling as well as the integration of user input on the Gradio interface*.